Beyond A Single Story for Vision in Africa

 We see this from time to time in our work prioritizing vision health.
 Sometimes the wins – big and small – get overlooked, and we hear one side of the story.
 This is often true in Africa.
 We know the continent experiences challenges when it comes to health issues, but we also know that these challenges are being tackled head on with success, especially when it comes to vision.

 In light of Africa Day, a day that celebrates unity, we wanted to highlight several African countries and partners that are uniting the continent to improve vision care:

 - Botswana: At the end of last year The Ministry of Health and Wellness and the Minister of Basic Education reconfirmed their commitment to screen and treat every school child in the country for eye health by 2021.
 This will make Botswana the first country in the world to provide eye health screening to an entire generation of school children.
-The program is in partnership with Peek Vision, a not-for-profit eye health organization supported by The Queen Elizabeth Diamond Jubilee Trust.
+The program is in partnership with Peek Vision, a not-for-profit eye health organization.

 - Rwanda: Earlier this year, this small East African country became the first low-income country to provide universal eye care to its entire population.
 The government has partnered with the organization Vision for a Nation (VFAN) to train more than 3,000 eye care nurses based in 502 local health centers, prescribing glasses and referring those with serious eye problems to national clinics.